scheidelg/ghpa/GitHub-Credential-Security.md

      - Machine user accounts are only available to GitHub organizations.

-     - This also increases the administrative burden on you as the repository administrator.
+     - This increases the administrative burden on you as the repository administrator.

      - From an end-user perspective, this increases the number of credentials the user has to manage.
 They'll need to use their assigned machine user account with the GHPA-enabled website, and their regular GitHub credentials for regular GitHub access.